Ten Day Ski Getaway: Montana's Local Gems

 Ski Teton Pass

-Fuel up with breakfast in Choteau at Log Cabin Café, Outpost Deli, Copper Creek Coffee or John Henry’s, and then head up the mountain to Teton Pass for a day on the slopes.
-This hidden gem has some of the most stunning views and diverse terrain of any ski hill around.
+Stop into the Log Cabin Café, Outpost Deli, Copper Creek Coffee or John Henry’s for breakfast in Choteau and then head up the mountain to Teton Pass for a day on the slopes.
+This hidden gem has some of the most stunning views, diverse terrain and pristine snow of any ski hill around.
 Teton Pass covers 400 acres and has 43 downhill runs, with incredible access to backcountry skiing and boarding for those who like to shred the way back.
 Eat lunch on the mountain (the soup is excellent) and plan to enjoy dinner and a second overnight in Choteau.

 Day 9